wa314/ClinoSeg/README.md

 # ClinoSeg
-ClinoSeg is a Python library for automated segmentation of clinoform geo-bodies in seismic.
+ClinoSeg is a Python library for clinoform segmentation in seismic.